One of the best travel times of the year is just before the Thanksgiving holiday.

 One more bonus of fall travel: No more hot and sticky days and nights, but pleasant temperatures that just beg for a walk in a park, down a cobbled lane in a historic town or a forest in full autumn color.

 Cheap and crowd-free travel: Our September getaway picks

-Here are some spots to consider for a September getaway, both close to home and far flung.
-Some cost nothing (or next too it) while others opportunities to get a good deal on an overseas bucket list adventure.
+Here are some spots to consider for a fall getaway, both close to home and far flung.
+Some cost nothing (or next to it) while others opportunities to get a good deal on an overseas bucket list adventure.

 Hit the trails

 For a really nice low-budget trip, enjoy a short and scenic hike near home on one of the dozens of trails that offer the greatest amount of beauty-per-step in every state.

 Find an International Dark Sky Park (IDSP) to experience a starry night like you won’t likely find in your city.
 Lands holding an International Dark-Sky Association (IDA) designation include those that are both public and privately-owned, including 26 of our national parks.